Almost toric fibrations on K3 surfaces via degenerations: Acknowledgements

 \section{Acknowledgements}

 Y.G. and P.C. were supported by the ISF (grant no. 2445/20) and the BSF (grant no. 2020310).
 Y.G. is grateful to Umut Varolgunes for some helpful discussions.

 PC is grateful to the Hebrew University of Jerusalem for a postdoctoral fellowship where a bulk of the work was undertaken.
 PC is thankful to Universit\'e Libre de Bruxelles where this project was completed.
 This work was supported by the FWO and the FNRS via EOS project 40007524.
 PC is grateful to Mohan Swaminathan and Martin Pinsonnault for helpful discussions and support during the completion of the project.
 PC is thankful to Jie Min for helpful discussions regarding constructing almost toric fibrations on the symplectic blow-up of rational manifolds.
+We are also very grateful to the anonymous referee whose report improved the document.